pathunstrom/clocker/readme.md

 ## Features

-A simple form on the left side of the screen allows you to enter a title (optional), a number of segments, and whether the clock is "positive" or "negative".

-This creates a clock card.
+Fill in form to create clocks.
-Hit increase to add to the segments.
+Hit increase or reduce to fill segments or clear them.
+When a clock is full it will change color (depending on the settings provided when it was created.)

+Form and header are sticky, the clocks are scrollable.

+On Mobile, the form occupies the bottom of the screen.
+On tablets and desktop layouts, it occupies the left side of the screen.

-Press Reduce to erase a segment.
+Press Hide Form to hide the inputs.
-When you're done with a clock, hit delete to remove it from the ui.
+The Add Clock label and the Show Form button will be visible.
+Press Show Form to show the form again.

 ## License